ibm-cloud-docs/monitoring/iam.md

 * Access to all instances of the service in a single region within the context of a resource group
 * Access to all IAM-enabled services within the context of a resource group

 *Roles* define the actions that a user or serviceID can run.
-There are different types of roles in the {{site.data.keyword.Bluemix_notm}}:
+There are different types of roles in the {{site.data.keyword.cloud_notm}}:
 * *Platform management roles* enable users to perform tasks on service resources at the platform level, for example assign user access for the service, create or delete service IDs, create instances, assign policies for your service to other users, and bind instances to applications.
 * *Service access roles* enable users to be assigned varying levels of permission for calling the service's API.